 Kings Cross has always thrived on coexistence and change but keeps its high and low character.

-With thanks to Anne Higham at the Institute of Architects and the Art Deco Society NSW and local architects.
+Jo Holder with thanks to Anne Higham at the Institute of Architects, the Art Deco Society NSW and local architects.

 About the heritage of your building